1. What is Kisan Vikas Patra?

 - Joint ‘B’ Type Certificate: This type of certificate is issued jointly to two adults, payable to either of the holders or to the survivor.

-4. Features & benefits of Kisan Vikas Patra
+4. Features and Benefits of Kisan Vikas Patra

-Rules to premature withdrawalYou can withdraw the amount after 124 months.
-But the lock-in period is 30 months.
+Though the account matures after 124 months, the lock-in period is 30 months.
 Encashing the scheme early is not allowed, unless in the account holder’s demise or court order.

 Amount Repaid (Rs)